symbiotejs/docsite/md/CSS-context-properties.md

 So, any nested component has a data-channel name provided, which can be accessed via native DOM API `getComputedStyle` method.
 It will be used at data-context initialization stage.

-You can create your own Data-in-CSS properties with the following approaches:
+You can create your own CSS context properties with the following approaches:
 ```javascript
 import { BaseComponent } from '@symbiotejs/symbiote';